Humaira Begum: Queen of Afghanistan

 On 8 November 1933, she became Queen of Afghanistan when her husband was proclaimed king after the assassination of her father-in-law, King Mohammad Nadir Shah.

 During the first part of her husband's reign, Queen Humaira did not play a big public role.
-King Amanullah Khan had been deposed in 1929 because of discontent partially caused by the example of Queen Soraya Tarzi, who appeared in public with her husband unveiled, and his successor reinstated the veil and gender seclusion.
+King Amanullah had been deposed in 1929 because of discontent partially caused by the example of Queen Soraya Tarzi, who appeared in public with her husband unveiled, and his successor reinstated the veil and gender seclusion.
 During the 1930s, the royal women continued to dress in Western fashion inside the enclosed royal palace compound of Kabul, but reverted to covering themselves in the traditional veil when they left the royal compound, and no longer showed themselves in public.

 This changed after the Second World War, when modernization reforms were seen as necessary by the government, including reforms in women's position.
 In 1946, Queen Humaira became the protector of the newly founded Women's Welfare Association, which was the first-ever Women's Institute in Afghanistan, and signified resuming the women's movement.
 When Mohammed Daoud Khan became Prime Minister in 1953, the development toward women's emancipation started to move faster, and the women of the royal family, with the Queen as the central figure, were given an important task as role models in this process.
 They started to attend public functions, initially veiled.